discordjs/guide/guide/commando/permissions.md

 };
 ```

 Now, just use the `userPermissions` and `clientPermissions` options to check for certain permissions.
 For example, say to use `meow`, the user needs the ability to Manage Messages, and the client needs full Administrator access.
-This is dumb, but it's just an example.

 <!-- eslint-skip -->